-7. Discussion
+8. Discussion

-The findings of the nonparametric impulse response functions and the VAR analysis strongly support the claim that both Israelis and Gazans retaliate to each other, suggesting a self-perpetuating cyclical conflict.
+The findings of the nonparametric impulse response functions and the VAR analysis strongly support the claim that Israel and Gazan militants retaliate to each other, suggesting a self-perpetuating cyclical conflict.
 The natural policy conclusion from this exercise would be that further violence could be averted if one or the other side (say, Israel) would stop shooting (back).

-The evidence presented above, however, tells a different story.
+The evidence presented in the episodic analysis, however, tells a different story.
 In particular, we find that violence occurs in short episodic bursts mostly unrelated to each other by a provocation and retaliation logic.
 Moreover, less than 30% of episodes escalate into cycles of counter-retaliation, and even these tend to wrap up fairly quickly.
 By contrast, then, the policy conclusion of an episodic analysis is that violence is unlikely to subside if Israel stops retaliating.
 Rather, violent attacks are driven by other, non-cyclical factors.

 The different conclusions of the two methodologies highlight the advantages of an episodic analysis over a VAR or VAR-style framework.
-VAR correctly assesses whether Israelis, Gazans, or both sides retaliate within episodes.
+Qualitatively, an episodic analysis of violence allows for Israelis and Gazans to act strategically at any given point in time, whereas the VAR test for the cycle of violence hypothesis assumes that Israelis and Gazans act reactively.
+Quantitatively, VAR correctly assesses whether Israel, Gazans, or both sides retaliate within episodes.
 Yet, VAR suffers from an aggregation problem and is unable to determine that the conflict is episodic or whether these episodes relate to each other.
 This shortcoming is exacerbated by nonparametric impulse response functions which, unlike VAR, do not control for any autocorrelation.
 Consequently, VAR and nonparametric impulse response functions are unable to distinguish intra- versus inter-episodic retaliation.

 Finally, VAR appears to infer causal relationships across episodes even when they do not exist.
 To demonstrate this, we generate a synthetic dataset where, by construction, the violence is completely episodic and diagnose long term impulse responses when we know they should be short.
 In particular we generate data in Python using the following calibration of the data generating process: